Big image data formats

 - Observe that this takes some time

-- Observe that your memory fills up
+- Observe that the memory fills up in one go

-- Lazy-access the file
+- Lazy-access XY planes

 Show activity for: